ARte-team/ARte/Design.md

 ![App temptation chart](/img/chart_app_temptation.png)

-In conclusion the need is real and is also justified by several investments done by some museums in the worlds like *The National Museum of Singapore*, *The Art Gallery of Ontario (Toronto)* and *The Smithsonian Institution, Washington D.C*.
+In conclusion the need is real and is also justified by several investments done by some museums in the worlds like *The National Museum of Singapore*, *The Art Gallery of Ontario (Toronto)* and *The Smithsonian Institution (Washington D.C.)*.

 To fill this gap, we selected some features, among those proposed, for the smartphone app based on audience preferences.